 Renowned for her interpretations of the Romantic era repertoire, Ms. Tchekoratova is also an enthusiastic advocate for new music.
-She has premiered and commissioned numerous contemporary works by American and Bulgarian composers.
-Currently, she is the co-chair of Bulgarian Concert Evenings in New York, a concert series, dedicated to the presentation of music and musicians from Bulgaria.
-The Lower Manhattan Cultural Fund, the Puffin Foundation, the Arthur Foundationand and the Kittredge Fund have all awarded her grants for the presentation of lesser-known music from her country.
-In addition, she has presented Bulgarian music on tour with her husband, the noted Bulgarian violinist Georgy Valtchev, represented by the organization World Artists Experiences in Washington, D.C.
-She has appeared at many festivals for new music, starting while a student at Juilliard under the direction of her mentor Joel Sachs, who presented her at the festivals Focus, Summergarden, and Piano Century at the Juilliard Theater, MoMA, and Alice Tully Hall at Lincoln Center.
-Tchekoratova also performed at the American Composers' Festival in New York's Symphony Space and the Keys to the Future festival for new and recent piano music in Greenwich House and Scandinavia House for the Musicians Club of New York.
+She has premiered and commissioned numerous contemporary works by American and Bulgarian composers throughout her career.
+Currently, she is the co-chair of Bulgarian Concert Evenings in New York, a concert series dedicated to the presentation of composers and musicians from Bulgaria.
+The Lower Manhattan Cultural Fund, the Puffin Foundation, the Arthur Foundation, and the Kittredge Fund have all awarded her grants to present and record lesser-known music from her country.
+In addition, she has appeared at many venues for new music, starting while a student at Juilliard under the direction of her mentor Joel Sachs, who featured her as a solo artist at the Focus, Summergarden, and Piano Century festivals.
+Tchekoratova has also performed at the American Composers' Festival in New York's Symphony Space and the Keys to the Future festival for new and recent piano music in Greenwich House and Scandinavia House for the Musicians Club of New York.

-Tchekoratova is a champion of composer Dobrinka Tabakova.
-Recently she presented several concerts and talks, featuring the Bulgarian composer's solo piano and chamber music in the United States.
-Future collaborations are planned in New York as well as in Bulgaria.
-In addition, Lora frequently collaborates with other contemporary artists, writers and intellectuals in the creation and presentation of multidisciplinary events and establishements of grants for emerging artists.
-Such was her colaboration in November of 2017 with the EuropeNow Journal, the Elizabeth Kostova Foundation and the American Foundation for Bulgaria, presenting contemporary Bulgarian creative minds, including world renowned writers Georgi Gospodinov and Elizabeth Kostova and celebrated artists Houben RT, Ani Collier and Rafaelo Kazakov.
+Tchekoratova frequently performs music by composer Dobrinka Tabakova.
+She has presented several concerts and talks featuring the Bulgarian composer's solo piano and chamber music in the United States and Bulgaria.
+Besides, Lora frequently collaborates with other contemporary artists, writers, and intellectuals to create and present multidisciplinary events and establishments of grants for emerging artists.
+Such was her collaboration in November of 2017 with the EuropeNow Journal, the Elizabeth Kostova Foundation, and the American Foundation for Bulgaria.
+The organizations presented contemporary Bulgarian creative minds, including world-renowned writers Georgi Gospodinov (Bulgaria) and Elizabeth Kostova (USA) and celebrated artists Houben R.T., Ani Collier, and Rafaelo Kazakov.
 The collaboration led to an annual multidisciplinary grant to create contemporary art collaborative works.
 The Council for European Studies administers the award at Columbia University.

 Lora Tchekoratova is a dedicated chamber musician.
 She frequently performs with her husband, violinist Georgy Valtchev.
-During the past season they presented a series of concerts in Maryland, Vermont, Maine, Massachusetts, and New York.
-In 2018 they will once again appear in the Washington D.C. area as well as in New York and their native Bulgaria.
+During the past season, they presented a series of concerts in Toronto, Maryland, Vermont, Maine, Massachusetts, New York, Washington D.C., and their native Bulgaria.
 In addition, they often work for the World Artists' Experiences in presenting lesser-known music from Bulgaria.
 Other upcoming collaborations include performances with world-renowned artists: flutist Carol Wincenc, percussionist Svet Stoyanov, violist and composer Kenji Bunch, and cellist Zlatomir Fung.
-Lora also appears regularly in various chamber music programs with members of the New World Symphony, where she was a fellow for two seasons under the direction of Michael Tilson Thomas.
-These collaborations led her to performances in Miami (at the Lincoln Theater), Palm Beach (Kravis Center), New York (Union Club), as well as on tours in Boston, Long Island and abroad in Prague, Rome, and Monte Carlo.
-She has also been a featured artist at many international festivals, including Kuhmo Nuori Musikii in Finland; Lappland Festspel and Bastad Festspel in Sweden; Kneisel Hall in Blue Hill, Maine as well as Apolonia, and Sofia Music Weeks in Bulgaria.
+Lora also appears regularly in various chamber music programs with members of the New World Symphony, where she was a fellow from 1999-2001 under the direction of Michael Tilson Thomas.
+These collaborations led her to performances in Miami (at the Lincoln Theater), Palm Beach (Kravis Center), and New York (Union Club), as well as on tours in Boston, Long Island, and abroad.
+She has also been a featured artist at many international festivals, including Kuhmo Nuori Musikii in Finland, Lappland Festspel, and Bastad Festspel in Sweden, Kneisel Hall Blue Hill, Maine, as well as Apolonia, and Sofia Music Weeks in Bulgaria.

-In addition to performing, Lora spends significant time devoted to teaching, mentoring and promoting extraordinarily gifted classical musicians.
-In June 2017, she became the Artistic Director of the renowned nonprofit organization Salon de Virtuosi, founded by the late concert pianist Charlotte White.
-The Salon's mission is to seeks out the most gifted young artists and to support and promote their careers by presenting them in unique venues throughout New York City in the tradition of the 19th Century Salon as well as awarding them scholarships and career grants to many young artists.
-In addition, as a piano pedagogue, Ms. Tchekoratova is a sought after faculty member of Mannes Prep, the 92nd Street Y School of Music, the Lucy Moses School of Music, and the Kneisel Hall Adult Chamber Music Institutein Blue Hill, Maine.
+In addition to performing, Lora spends significant time teaching, mentoring, and promoting gifted classical musicians.
+In June 2017, she became the Artistic Director of the renowned non-profit organization Salon de Virtuosi, founded by the late concert pianist Charlotte White.
+The Salon's mission is to seek out the most gifted young artists and support and promote their careers by presenting them in unique venues throughout New York City in the tradition of the 19th Century Salon.
+Once a year, the Salon awards scholarships and career grants to many young artists.
+In addition, as a piano pedagogue, Ms. Tchekoratova is a faculty member at the New School's Mannes Prep, where she served as a Piano Department Liaison in 2019-2020.

 Lora Tchekoratova began her piano studies at age four and gave her first recital five years later at the State Music School in Sofia, Bulgaria.
-At age eighteen, she continued her studies at The Juilliard School in New York City, where she received her Bachelor's, Master's, and Doctor of Musical Arts degrees as a student of Seymour Lipkin.
-Other teachers include Lydia Kuteva, Vessela Marinova, Prof. Jenny Zaharieva, and Oxana Yablonskaya.
-She has made numerous recordings for Radio and Television in Bulgaria, Sweden, Finland, and the US.
-Her CD recordings for Gega New and Albany Records have received worldwide critical acclaim.
+At age eighteen, she continued her education at The Juilliard School in New York City.
+She received her Bachelor's, Master's, and Doctor of Musical Arts degrees as a student of Seymour Lipkin.
+Other teachers include Leon Fleisher, Lydia Kuteva, Vessela Marinova, Jenny Zaharieva, and Oxana Yablonskaya.
+She has made numerous recordings for Radio and Television in Bulgaria, Sweden, Finland, and the U.S. Her CD recordings for Gega New, Albany Records, and Naxos have received worldwide critical acclaim.